 Step 15.
 Keep Your Restaurant Legally Compliant

 Restaurants must remain up to date on all tax filings, reports, licenses, and other compliance requirements to stay in good standing with the state and local governments and the IRS.
 Attorneys and tax professionals can advise on what to do and when.
-CorpNet’s B.I.Z., a free online portal, can also help you track upcoming reporting and filing deadlines.
+CorpNet’s Compliance Portal, a free online portal, can also help you track upcoming reporting and filing deadlines.

 Step 16.
 Know Where to Find Help